arcus-azure/arcus.azureml/README.md

 ## Installation guide

 The steps below are based on the [official documentation of Microsoft](https://docs.microsoft.com/en-us/windows/python/web-frameworks).
+There are many ways to configure a local environment with a Python setup for development.
+Here we are describing the way to use Python on Windows, using the Windows Subsystem for Linux and Visual Studio code.
+It is also perfectly possible to install your Python straight onto your development machine and connect your favourite editor there.

 ### Install Windows Subsystem for Linux